 - UV rays penetrate through clouds.
-Getting sunburn on a cloudy day is possible.
+Getting sunburned on a cloudy day is possible.

 - The higher the UV index and the softer the skin, the greater the need to apply the strongest sun protection as early as possible.

-- Sunscreen cream should be used when UV index is above 3.
+- Sunscreen cream should be used when the UV index is above 3.